 What I realized on my last trip to Honolulu: it's all-essential to vet my travel partners.
 Not because it was a disaster but because it was awesome.
-I’m thinking a survey would do, maybe with a question like, “Do you have the aplomb to horseback ride through the Jurassic Park valley, swing by the local fish shop for a poke bowl, catch a few waves in an Outrigger canoe, search out the best Mai Tai in Waikiki, then clean up to be Instagram-ably chic in under 22 minutes?”
+I’m thinking a survey would do, maybe with a question like, “Do you have the aplomb to horseback ride through the Jurassic Park valley, swing by the local fish shop for a poke bowl, catch a few waves in an Outrigger canoe, search out the best Mai Tai in Waikiki, then clean up to be island chic in under 22 minutes?”

-What do you guys think?
-I mean, you already know that Gaby is one of my best food friends, but with our trip to Oahu we might have done quite possibly my favorite Girls Getaway trip of ever.
-It was three and a half days of action, adventure, eating, and cheers-ing, Aloha style.
-I've never thought of doing a long weekend in Hawaii but am now counting the days until the next trip.
+You already know that Gaby is one of my dear food friends, but with this trip to Oahu we might have done quite possibly my favorite Girls Getaway trip of ever.
+It was a long weekend—three and a half days—of action, adventure, eating, and cheers-ing, Aloha style.
+I've never thought of doing a long weekend in Hawaii but this trip made me realize it's closer than I think and I am now counting the days until the next trip.

 This trip we were on a mission to earn our eats by working our butts off all day and partying all night so I went on some epic adventures including swimming with dolphins, hiking to my favorite lookout, riding horses through ancient valleys, and even trying my hand at Outrigger canoeing (which I’m pretty much in love with by the way).